Alicante: Main sights

 Amongst the most notable features of the city are the Castle of Santa Bárbara and the port of Alicante.
 The latter was the subject of bitter controversy in 2006–2007 as residents battled, successfully, to keep it from being changed into an industrial estate.

 The Santa Bárbara castle is situated on Mount Benacantil, overlooking the city.
 The tower (La Torreta) at the top, is the oldest part of the castle, while part of the lowest zone and the walls were constructed later in the 18th century.

-The promenade Explanada de España, lined by palm trees, is paved with 6.5 million marble floor tiles creating a wavy form, and is one of the most lovely promenades in Spain.
-The Promenade extends from the Port of Alicante to the Gran Vía and ends at the famous statue of Mark Hersch.
+The promenade Explanada de España, lined by palm trees, is paved with 6.5 million marble floor tiles creating a wavy form.
+The Promenade extends from the Port of Alicante to the Gran Vía and ends at the famous statue by Mark Hersch.
 For the people of Alicante, the promenade is the meeting place for the traditional Spanish paseo, or stroll along the waterfront in the evenings, and a venue for outdoor musical concerts.
 At the end of the promenade is a monument by the artist Bañuls of the 19th century.

 Barrio de la Santa Cruz is a colourful quarter of the old city, situated southwest of Santa Bárbara castle.
 Its small houses climb up the hill leading to the walls and the castle, through narrow streets decorated with flags and tubs of flowers.

 L'Ereta Park is situated on the foothills of Mount Benacantil.
 It runs from the Santa Bárbara castle down to the old part of Alicante and consists of several levels, routes, decks, and rest stops which offer a panoramic view overlooking the city.

 El Palmeral Park is one of the favourite parks of Alicante's citizens.
 It includes walking trails, children's playgrounds, ponds and brooks, picnic tables, and an auditorium for concerts.

-Just a few kilometers from Alicante on the Mediterranean Sea lies Tabarca island.
-What was once a haven for Barbary pirates is now a beautiful tourist attraction.
+Just a few kilometres from Alicante, on the Mediterranean Sea, lies Tabarca island.
+What was once a haven for Barbary pirates is now a tourist attraction.